We Journey Together – represents the stories of 4 people going through the asylum process in the United Kingdom.

 Participants started by recording their stories, setting the scene of past lives; portraying traumatic, life-changing events; their accounts are intimate disclosures.
 The very nature of being in the asylum process means, for some, their ‘story’ has not yet been corroborated; the emphasis was to depict their experience judiciously.
 Experimenting with time-based art, we used multiple screens and objects as surfaces to project onto, producing an immersive environment in which participants remain visually unknown.

 Combining created and sourced footage with multiple surfaces and screens, symbolizes the tenuous layers and fragility of their status, expressing their stories in an emotive way.
-This creative short film was co-created with Plantation Productions, PAR participants and wider GCP Peer Education group with support from Glasgow South Health Improvement Team - Glasgow Health and Social Care Partnership (GHSCP).
+This creative short film was co-created with The Portal Arts, PAR participants and wider GCP Peer Education group with support from Glasgow South Health Improvement Team - Glasgow Health and Social Care Partnership (GHSCP).

 This resource was designed by people with direct lived experience of the asylum system.
 The activities represent a “meeting” between asylum seekers & refugees and those that work with them.
 You can view and download the resource pack below.